 Teaching Philosophy

-I value a writing pedagogy that is meaningful for students, that challenges them intellectually while accommodating their learning needs and interests.
-Whether I am teaching first-year writing or an upper-division information design course, I try to enact this in three ways: situating writing within meaningful contexts, encouraging students to be ethical producers of texts, and creating an accessible pedagogical space.
+I started teaching college-level writing classes in 2009 as an M.A. student.
+I value a writing pedagogy that is meaningful for students—that challenges them intellectually while accommodating their learning needs and interests.
+Whether I am teaching first-year writing or a professional writing class like document design or technical writing, I try to enact this in three ways: situating writing within meaningful contexts, encouraging students to be ethical producers of texts, and creating an accessible pedagogical space.

 Course Materials